Back to the page

 • Professionals working in ecology, horticulture, conservation or related fields

-Places are limited to 15 participants, ensuring intensive teaching and close engagement with staff and collections.
+Places are limited to 15 participants to ensure intensive teaching and close engagement with staff and collections.

 Teaching and location